jvmvik/jspl/README.md

  - include : Tag name
  - file    : Tag parameter

+Testing
+---
+This template engine build is animate by a complete regression test suite.

 Notes
 ---
 The simple template language is very close to JSP.